xianjiuqi/VideoPose3D_webdemo/README.md

 Our website serves two purpose:
 1. Give quick access to users who wish to qualitatively evaluate the model.
-2. Build a pipline that is compatible with many existing and future models in terms of input and output, so that the website can be reused to demonstrate new, state-of-art models.
+2. Build a pipeline that is compatible with many existing and future models in terms of input and output, so that the website can be reused to demonstrate new, state-of-art models.

 ## Deliverables
 - a demo website for VideoPose3D by Facebook Research